perseus784/Self-organizing-bots/README.md

 Using the concept of ’Collective intelligence’ reduces the cost and  increases the expandability of the robots.
 A particular robot can be replaced in case of damages instead of  replacing the whole.
 In future, size can be extremely reduced and the same algorithm can be implemented irrespective of  their platform.
 It has vast scopes in various fields such as Medicine, Defence etc.

+A continuation:
+USING ARUCO MARKERS.
+EASY TO DETERMNINE AND LOCALIZE THE ROBOTS THAN BEFORE.
+DONT HAVE TO TAKE CARE OF ANYTHING AT ALL

 REFERENCES
 •  BASE PAPER DETAILS
 1.Kilobot: A Low Cost Scalable Robot System for Collective Behaviors Michael Rubenstein, Christian Ahler, Radhika Nagpal IEEE Intl.
 Conf on Robotics and Automation (ICRA), 2012.